 First of all, it must be stated that both individuals are superb athletes.
 Our intention is not to determine who is the best player or better sister.
-We are examining their separate natures and Dayology signatures to understand how this sisterly relationship operates.
-The lives of these two women have been intimately intertwined from childhood to the present moment.
+We are examining their separate natures and separate Dayology signatures to understand how this sisterly relationship operates.
+The lives of these two women have been intimately intertwined throughout their childhood.

-The Wikipedia entry on the Williams Sisters Rivalry expresses notion of that two top professionals could emerge from the same family and then compete against one another as unlikely.
+The Wikipedia entry on the Williams Sisters states that it is unlikely that two top professionals could emerge from the same family and then compete against one another.
 The question is if one top tennis player can be produced by dedicated training and family motivation, then can two extraordinary athletes be created at the same time?
-The answer appears to be yes, as long as the interaction between two individuals is kept positive, simultaneous training can be of mutual benefit to both.
+The answer is yes, if the interaction between two individuals is positive, simultaneous training can be of mutual benefit.

 Venus and Serena is a documentary was made in 2013 about the lives of these two professional athletes.
 “It’s an obvious topic because they are two incredible women who changed a sport.
 They broke just about every barrier as African-American sisters when they became number one and number two in the world in tennis,” asserted the filmmakers, “It’s the great American story rich with sisterhood, family, race, hard work and tenaciousness.”
-The Williams sisters signed off from this project before it was finished but it remains a good record of what the two women typically have been through as professional athletes..
+The Williams sisters signed off from this project before it was finished but it remains a good record of their sport lives.

-Although this rivalry continues and the sisters are fierce in competition, we are told that they remain personally very close.
-I guess, while it may feel rotten to lose, maybe it’s not so bad to lose to your sister.
+Although their rivalry continues and the sisters are fierce in competition, we are told that they remain personally very close.
+Perhaps it feels rotten to lose, but maybe it’s not so bad to lose to your well prepared and equally deserving sister.
 The following remark was made in 2015 by Serena as the two were about to compete.
 “I just feel like no matter what happens, we’ve won.
 She’s been through a lot, I’ve been through a lot.
 A Williams is gonna win the tournament.“